JBSchami/Algorithms-and-Data-Structures/README.md

 I am taking a course on algorithms and data structures during the fall of 2017.
 I learn by doing.
-Therefore to better understand the material taught in the class I have elected to implement my own data structures in C++.
+Therefore to better understand the material taught in the class I have elected to practice some implementations of my own data structures and algorithms in C++ and Java.

-Currently you will find implementations for the following:

-* DATA STRUCTURES:
-  * Singly Linked List
-  * Doubly Linked List
-  * Stack ADT
-  * Queue ADT
-  * Binary Tree

-* ALGORITHMS: